Nodulaire/ELK-Ansible/README.md

       - Oth : Python 2.7

+      ## Anouncement
+      The project isn't ready yet.
+There is a lot of work left to do.
+Feel free to join us in our creation !

 ## Contact
 This project is made on our spare time be free to contact us at any time.